The Professional Negligence Law Review: Austria

 vii Accountants and auditors

-The Austrian Auditors/Chartered Accountants and Tax Advisers' Act governs the practice of auditors and tax accountants, who are required to be members of the chamber of auditors or chartered accountants and tax advisers and to maintain a mandatory insurance (minimum €72,673 per occurrence).14 Similarly to lawyers, chartered accountants and tax advisers are subject to the chambers' disciplinary statutes.
+The Austrian Auditors, Chartered Accountants and Tax Advisers Act governs the practice of auditors and tax accountants, who are required to be members of the chamber of auditors or chartered accountants and tax advisers and to maintain a mandatory insurance (minimum €72,673 per occurrence).15 Similarly to lawyers, chartered accountants and tax advisers are subject to the chambers' disciplinary statutes.

 The scope of auditors' liability is regulated in the Austrian Corporate Code (UGB).
 Auditors are obliged to conduct a conscientious and impartial audit and to adhere to strict rules on conflict of interest.
 Different maximum liability limits apply depending on the degree of fault and size of the company.

-According to case law, the contract between the audited company and the auditor has a protective effect for the benefit of third parties, in particular investors and creditors,15 which establishes the auditor's liability to these third parties.
-The exact grounds for liability are disputed; in recent case law, the Supreme Court clarified that this liability to third parties is based on an objective statutory obligation, so that liability limitations agreed between the audited company and the auditor have no effect on such protected third parties.
-An auditor's failure to meet his or her obligations can also lead to criminal liability pursuant to Section 163b of the Criminal Code, which as a 'protective law' provides a broader basis for damages claims – including for pure economic loss – of persons relying on the auditors' certificate.
+According to case law, the contract between the audited company and the auditor has a protective effect for the benefit of third parties, in particular investors and creditors,16 which establishes the auditor's liability to these third parties.
+The exact grounds for liability are disputed; in recent case law, the Supreme Court clarified that this liability to third parties is based on an objective statutory obligation, so that liability limitations agreed between the audited company and the auditor have no effect on this statutory protection of such third parties.
+An auditor's failure to meet his or her obligations can also lead to criminal liability pursuant to Section 163b of the Criminal Code, which as a protective law provides a broader basis for damages claims – including for pure economic loss – by persons relying on the auditors' certificate.

-Claims arising from the auditor's liability towards audited companies, as well as, injured third parties16 become statute-barred after five years, irrespective of knowledge of the damage and the injuring party.17
+Claims arising from the auditor's liability towards audited companies, as well as, injured third parties17 become statute-barred after five years, irrespective of knowledge of the damage and the injuring party.18

-In contrast to auditors' liability, tax accountants are regularly not liable to outside third parties for the accuracy of their annual accounts.18
+In contrast to auditors' liability, tax accountants are regularly not liable to outside third parties for the accuracy of their annual accounts.19

 viii Insurance professionals